BravettoFrontendTeam/north-shore-voice/README.md

 - AbëVoice API integration

 ### Infrastructure

 - Docker & Docker Compose
 - Nginx for frontend serving
 - Redis for caching (optional)

+## Agent / Automation

+This repository includes an agent prompt that defines minimal, YAGNI-driven automation behavior and operational rules.
+See `AGENT_PROMPT.md` for the agent guidelines, CI checklist, and communication style.

+## Pre-commit hooks (Husky + lint-staged)

+A simple pre-commit configuration is available at the repo root.
+To enable hooks locally:

+1. Install dev deps at repo root: `npm ci` (run from the repo root)
+2. The `prepare` script will run `husky install` automatically.
+If not, run `npm run prepare`.
+3. Hooks will run `prettier --check` and `npx tsc --noEmit` on staged files and block commits on failures.

+## Formatting & Prettier 🔧

+- Repository-wide Prettier settings live in `.prettierrc` and ignored paths are in `.prettierignore`.
+- Format all files: `npm run format` (runs `npx prettier --write .`).
+- Check formatting: `npm run check` (runs `npx prettier --check .` and `npx tsc --noEmit`).
+- VS Code: the repo recommends `esbenp.prettier-vscode` and enables `editor.formatOnSave` in `.vscode/settings.json`.
+- If you installed a different Prettier extension (e.g., nightly variants), pick one and disable the other to avoid conflicting formatters.

 ## 🚀 Quick Start